 Determine if the bioassay program, if applicable, is in compliance with the license requirements.

-Determine if record retention is in accordance CFR 20.2103(b)(3).
+Determine if record retention is in accordance with 10 CFR 20.2103(b)(3).

-Determine if the counting program is in compliance with the license requirements, if applicable.
+Determine if the whole-body counting program is in compliance with the license requirements, if applicable.

-Verify that the licensee monitors employees for occupational exposure to radiation who are likely to receive, in one year, a dose in excess of the 10 CFR 20.1502(a) .
+Verify that the licensee monitors employees for occupational exposure to radiation who are likely to receive, in one year, a dose in excess of the 10 CFR 20.1502(a) limits.

 Determine that personnel dosimeter processors maintain accreditation from National Voluntary Laboratory Accreditation Program in accordance with 10 CFR 20.1501(d).